microsoft/AzureDWScriptsandUtilities/APS to SQL DW Migration - Schema and Data Migration with PolyBase/readme.md

 As illustrated in the above diagram, the output of the step 1 is used as input to the step 2.
 The output of the step 2 is used as input to Step 3.
 The output of the step 3 is used as input to Step 4, 5, and subsequently, step 6.
 In each of the steps 1-5, T-SQL Scripts are generated as output files based on designed processing logic.
 The Output T-SQL Scripts of the step 3, step 4, and step 5 are used as input to step 6, which is to deploy T-SQL DDLs into Azure SQLDW (Tables, Views, Stored Procedures, External Tables), and then run APS Export and SQLDW Import scripts, respectively.

-The PowerShell or Python Scripts along with the documentations can be found by clicking the following links:
+The PowerShell or Python Scripts along with the documentations can be found in this repository.

-The tools and documentation for each step of the process is stored in the following sub-directories:
+Each step of the process can be found by clicking the following the corresponding sub-directory (with links below):

 **1. [CreateMPPScripts](https://github.com/Microsoft/AzureDWScriptsandUtilities/tree/master/APS%20to%20SQL%20DW%20Migration%20-%20Schema%20and%20Data%20Migration%20with%20PolyBase/1_CreateMPPScripts "Step 1: Create MPP Scripts") (PowerShell)**: Create MPP T-SQL scripts from APS.